microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/serviceActivity-getMetricsForMfaSignInFailure.md

 ---
 title: "serviceActivity: getMetricsForMfaSignInFailure"
-description: "Get the number of times users failure to complete interactive MFA sign ins using Microsoft Entra MFA cloud service.
-A failure sign-in case can be users abandoning or canceling MFA requests, refreshing MFA sessions without doing interactive MFA, or using passwordless methods do not count at this time."
+description: "Get the number of times users fail to complete interactive MFA sign-ins using the Microsoft Entra MFA cloud service.
+A failure sign-in case can be users abandoning or canceling MFA requests, refreshing MFA sessions without doing interactive MFA, or using passwordless methods that are not counted as MFA sign-ins."
 author: zachpeng
 ms.localizationpriority: medium
 ms.prod: identity-and-access